 Let’s Go Hiking at the Torrey Pines State Natural Reserve!

-Today, my son and I started our hike parking at the North Parking lot, which is adjacent to the Los Penasquitos Lagoon.
-When the tides are changing, there are some great photo opportunities to be found here.
+Today, my son and I started our hike parking at the North Parking lot adjacent to the Los Penasquitos Lagoon.

-Here is the Los Penasquitos Lagoon inlet as it is rushing out at the start of the low tide.
+Here is the Los Penasquitos Lagoon inlet rushing out at the start of the low tide.
 You get a great perspective here while standing on the bridge.

 We are almost there!